NLnetLabs/nsd-manual/source/installation.rst

 Installation
 ------------

-To install your own copy of NSD you have two options: Use the version provided by your package manager, or download the source and building it yourself.
+To install your own copy of NSD you have two options: use the version provided by your package manager, or download the source and building it yourself.

-Installing via the package manager is the easiest option, and on most systems even trivial.
+Installing via the `package manager
+<https://repology.org/project/nsd/versions>`_ is the easiest option, and on most
+systems even trivial.
 The downside is the distributed version can be outdated for some distributions or not have all the compile-time options included that you want.
 Building and compiling NSD yourself ensures that you have the latest version and all the compile-time options you desire.

 Introduction
 ============